crusyn/eth-explore/README.md

 ### redux

-Using redux for state management.
+Redux is used for state management.
 There are three reducers:

 1. _transactions_ - store transactions for a particular address
 2. _account_ - stores account related information including `address`, `balance`, and aggregate transaction information.